What is Machining/Cutting Simulation with CAE? – Benefits & Case Studies

-Machining/Cutting is a method of forming metals into the desired shapes by getting rid of the unnecessary parts of the metal as chips with a tool (cutting tool).
-This tool must be harder than the workpiece.
+Machining, also known as cutting, is a method of forming metals into desired shapes by removing the unnecessary parts of the metal as chips using a cutting tool.
+The cutting tool must be harder than the workpiece.

-• Rotary Machining/Cutting: Machining and boring with a cutting tool, punching, piercing, and tapping with a drill (drilling), gear hobbing, milling, and grinding with a grinding wheel
+• Includes turning and boring with a cutting tool, drilling, tapping, gear hobbing, milling, and grinding with a grinding wheel.

 Machining

-CAE analysis for Machining/Cutting enables you to predict the shapes of scraps and machining/cutting force during the process.
-So, you can expand tool life and form metals at a lower cost.
+CAE analysis for machining/cutting enables you to predict the shapes and cutting forces during the process.
+This allows you to optimize tool shapes and cutting conditions, extending tool life and reducing machining costs.

 Now, we will introduce you examples of simulations using the CAE software DEFORM.